When you start a new business, finding a name for your company can be challenging and time-consuming.

 Some new business owners feel paralyzed by this challenge and can’t even begin to write their business plan until they settle on a name.

 Here are 10 proven tips that will help you find a great business name your new company:

-1. Think about what you want your company name to convey.
+1. Think about what you want your business name to convey.

 2. Brainstorm to identify name possibilities.

-Expect this process to take some time (it took us about 40+ hours to brainstorm and then another 10 to finalize names – we went through MANY possible names).
+Expect this process to take lots of time (it took us about 40+ hours to brainstorm and then another 10 to finalize names – we went through MANY possible names).
 Don’t forget to leverage resources, including a dictionary, thesaurus, and any other resources that you think may help.

 3. Keep the name short, simple, and easy to write and remember.
 Also – consider acronyms of the name.

 Think about the names of companies you admire.
-They typically have a few things in common: their names are short, simple, easy to write and easy to remember.
-(Examples: Apple, Google, Virgin, Southwest).
+They typically have a few things in common: their names are short, simple, easy to write, and easy to remember.
+(Examples: Apple, Google, Tesla, Slack).

 While it might be tempting, avoid using a “K” in place of a “Q” or a “Ph” in place of an “F” when coming up with your company name.
 Such letter substitutions make spelling the name very difficult.